| Okay, so how does that translate into

 MCS and SCS.
 You’ll need FOUR, actually...another set being at

+4.49 seconds since that is the end of this particular sequence.
 Adjust the MCS so that it makes a full rotation during that half

 second...and the sequence is complete!
 If you were to render an